stephaniesaylor/Practice-Repo/OZP_agencyAPI.md

 #####<i>How to use it:</i>#####
-Use it to find specific information about an agency or view all agency data in Marketplace.
+Use it to find, update or delete specific information about an agency or view all agency data in Marketplace.

 <hr>
 ###<b>Example</b>###